Journalist sorry for 'coconut cabinet' tweet – Daily Business

 The row kicked off after Tim Bale, professor of politics at Queen Mary, University of London, tweeted: “Folk (including @BBCr4today) are (rightly!) celebrating diversity in the ‘great offices of state’.
 But it’s maybe worth noting Kwarteng, Cleverly, and Braverman were all privately educated.
 Fact is that, nowadays, the real lack of diversity in Parliament is class-based.”

-Mr Macwhirter responded: “The coconut cabinet?”
+Mr Macwhirter, who is a regular political commentator on the BBC, responded: “The coconut cabinet?”

 The term is regarded as a derogatory term which implies people of colour are white on the inside.